vitalif/vitastor/docs/config/client.en.md

 However, unlike in Ceph, 100 % full Vitastor OSDs don't crash (in Ceph they're unable to start at all), so you'll be able to recover from "out of space" errors without destroying and recreating OSDs.

+## hostname

+- Type: string
+- Can be changed online: yes

+Clients use host name to find their distance to OSDs when [localized reads](pool.en.md#local_reads) are enabled.
+By default, standard [gethostname](https://man7.org/linux/man-pages/man2/gethostname.2.html) function is used to determine host name, but you can also override it with this parameter.